cs231n/cs231n.github.io/neural-networks-3.md

 - learning rate decay schedule (such as the decay constant)
 - regularization strength (L2 penalty, dropout strength)

-But as saw, there are many more relatively less sensitive hyperparameters, for example in per-parameter adaptive learning methods, the setting of momentum and its schedule, etc. In this section we describe some additional tips and tricks for performing the hyperparameter search:
+But as we saw, there are many more relatively less sensitive hyperparameters, for example in per-parameter adaptive learning methods, the setting of momentum and its schedule, etc. In this section we describe some additional tips and tricks for performing the hyperparameter search:

 **Implementation**.
 Larger Neural Networks typically require a long time to train, so performing hyperparameter search can take many days/weeks.
 It is important to keep this in mind since it influences the design of your code base.
 One particular design is to have a **worker** that continuously samples random hyperparameters and performs the optimization.
 During the training, the worker will keep track of the validation performance after every epoch, and writes a model checkpoint (together with miscellaneous training statistics such as the loss over time) to a file, preferably on a shared file system.
 It is useful to include the validation performance directly in the filename, so that it is simple to inspect and sort the progress.
 Then there is a second program which we will call a **master**, which launches or kills workers across a computing cluster, and may additionally inspect the checkpoints written by workers and plot their training statistics, etc.